Invariant connections and PBW theorem for Lie groupoid pairs: Equivariant principal bundles

 for all $(0,v)\in T^lP_\varphi$. \end{ex}

-Just like equivariant principal bundles can be composed, connections on such bundles can be composed as well. \begin{prop} Let $P$ be an $\L$-equivariant principal $\A$-bundle, and $Q$ an $\A$-equivariant principal $\U$-bundle, for some Lie groupoids $\L$, $\A$, and $\U$.
+Just like equivariant principal bundles can be composed, connections on such bundles can be composed as well (see Section~\ref{sec:reductive-homogeneous-spaces} for an application of that result).

+\begin{prop} Let $P$ be an $\L$-equivariant principal $\A$-bundle, and $Q$ an $\A$-equivariant principal $\U$-bundle, for some Lie groupoids $\L$, $\A$, and $\U$.
 Let $\bmap_P$ and $\bmap_Q$ be fibered connection forms on $P$ and $Q$, respectively.
 Then there is a fibered connection form $\bmap$ on $P\circ Q$ defined by

 for all $(X,Y)\in T^l(P\times_M^{r,l} Q)$, where $M$ is the base manifold of $\A$, and $q$ is the base point of $Y$. \end{prop} \begin{proof} Property \ref{prop:characterization-bundle-maps-of-connection-forms-2} for $\bmap_P$ and property \ref{prop:characterization-bundle-maps-of-connection-forms-3} for $\bmap_Q$ imply that $(X,Y) \mapsto \bmap_Q \left( Y- \bmap_P(X)\cdot 0_q \right)$ is $T\A$-invariant, so $\bmap$ is well-defined.
 Then \ref{prop:characterization-bundle-maps-of-connection-forms-2} follows from \ref{prop:characterization-bundle-maps-of-connection-forms-2} for $\bmap_Q$ and from the commutativity of the left and right actions on $P$.
 And \ref{prop:characterization-bundle-maps-of-connection-forms-3} follows from \ref{prop:characterization-bundle-maps-of-connection-forms-3} for $\bmap_P$. \end{proof}